Court-Martial Fees and Procedures

-At the start of any courts-martial, there is a retainer to enter our appearance in your case.
-That is going to enable us to send notices to your command and the legal office that all communications should go through us.
-It will also put us in a position to get any reports and evidence the government has against you.
+At the beginning of any court-martial, we require an initial retainer to enter our formal appearance.
+This enables us to notify your command and the base legal office that all further communications must go through our firm.
+It also allows us to immediately begin the process of discovery—obtaining the reports and evidence the government intends to use against you.

-Discharge boards are less intense because there are different rules, however they still require a similar amount of preparation.
-We ask for a retainer up front to enter our appearance and get the evidence, then the balance is due once the hearing is scheduled.
+While Discharge Boards operate under different rules of evidence and are generally less formal than a trial, they still require a similar level of meticulous preparation.
+We require an upfront retainer to enter our appearance and secure the evidence, with the remaining balance due once the hearing is officially scheduled.

 General Courts-Martial - $50,000